Runtime Flow

 • Consumer(s): App::apply_app_events() via SessionUpdated-driven sync_session_from_handle() calls

-• Payload: Shared Arc<Mutex<...>> output, status, and pid handles
+• Payload: Shared Arc<Mutex<...>> output, status, pid handles, and the in-memory queued_messages deque

 App Event Reducer Flow🔗